Swapnil-Gandhi/Multiverse-Engine/README.md

 ## 🚀 Installation

-To set up the environment, create a new conda environment and then run the provided installation script.
+To set up the environment, create a new conda environment and then run the following installation script.

 ```bash
 conda create -n multiverse python=3.11